KolbyML/manatan-rs/docs/extension-format.md

 Every request can include `sourceId`, `preferences`, and `context`.
 Search requests include typed `FilterValue` entries from the source filter schema.
+`MangaPageImageProcessRequest` also includes the downloaded image bytes as `imageBase64`, the detected `mimeType`, and response `imageHeaders` so sources can process readers that encode metadata in image response headers.

 ## Filters And Preferences